monukumar98/Crux-NP-JUN23/README.md

 ![image](https://github.com/monukumar98/Crux-NP-JUN23/assets/47425081/d12be17e-004d-413e-9bcf-f44fdfe9e71e)

-Java Logical Operators
+Java Logical Operators<br>
-Logical operators are used to determine the logic between variables or values:
+Logical operators are used to determine the logic between variables or values:<br>
 Operator	Name	Description	Example	Try it
 && 	Logical and	Returns true if both statements are true	x < 5 &&  x < 10	Try it »
 || 	Logical or	Returns true if one of the statements is true	x < 5 || x < 4	Try it »